 Employment Outlook and Salary Information

 The BLS anticipated there to be little to no change in the number of fashion designer (including clothing designer) jobs from 2010-2020.
 However, workers who are educated in the field, have strong portfolios and hold industry experience will likely have the best luck finding employment.
 In May 2012, the average salary of fashion designers was $72,620 annually, per BLS reports.

-Related to Clothing Designer: What Education Do I Need to Design Clothes Professionally?
+Related to What Education Do I Need to Become a Clothing Designer?

 - Recently Updated